-I was born and grew up in The Netherlands, in a town called Lisse, centered in the Dune and Bulb Region.
-I received a BSc in Mechanical Engineering (2007) and a MSc in Systems & Control (2010) from TU Delft.
+I grew up in Lisse, The Netherlands and received a BSc in Mechanical Engineering (2007) and a MSc in Systems & Control (2010) from TU Delft.
 During my masters, I conducted my thesis research at UC Berkeley in the Hybrid Systems Lab, under the guidance of Professor Alessandro Abate and Professor Claire Tomlin.

-In my free time, I enjoy traveling, culture, music and exercise.
-Since I came back to Berkeley, I have enjoyed developing my vocal and jazz skills, serving as a baritone in the Cal Jazz Choir.
+In my free time, I enjoy traveling, music and exercise.
+While at Berkeley, I sang as a baritone in the Cal Jazz Choir.